Yes, there is a nationwide blood shortage but it's not related to COVID vaccines

 She provided a bulleted list of reasons the blood supply could be low:

-- The displacement of traditional mobile blood drives due to schools, businesses, community and organizations either closing, moving to virtual, or limiting access to their locations if they have returned on-site;
+- The displacement of traditional mobile blood drives due to schools, businesses, communities and organizations either closing, moving to virtual, or limiting access to their locations if they have returned on-site;

 - The continued challenge of operating under social distancing and masking policies;